About the CZI Community Fund

 While our work to-date to address some of the most pressing challenges in our backyard has focused on education and affordable housing, we are now exploring additional ways to build stronger, more equitable communities.
 Based on what we have learned and heard through our engagement with local residents and leaders in Belle Haven, East Palo Alto, North Fair Oaks, and Redwood City, we are launching the CZI Community Fund to support locally driven solutions.

-This fund will award grants of $25,000 to $100,000 to respond to community needs around education, housing, homelessness, immigration, transportation, and workforce development — areas identified by local residents and leaders as top priorities.
-Funding requests will be evaluated in two tiers: $25,000-$50,000 and $51,000-$100,000.
+This fund will award grants of up to $100,000 to respond to community needs around education, housing, homelessness, immigration, transportation, and workforce development — areas identified by local residents and leaders as top priorities.
 Eligible requests will be evaluated according to the Fund Criteria below.
 Final grant amounts will vary and be determined by the scale and scope of the submitted proposal, and organizational capacity, as well as the number of qualified applications submitted to the Fund.

 All applications will be evaluated based on the following criteria:

 - Alignment with Communities’ Priority Issue Areas – Preference will be given to organizations and projects tackling the issues of education, housing, homelessness, immigration, transportation, and/or workforce development within the Fund’s eligible communities (Belle Haven, East Palo Alto, North Fair Oaks, Redwood City).

 - Potential for Impact – Preference will be given to applications that clearly articulate the challenge(s) they aim to address, their strategy and implementation plan for addressing that challenge, and a definition of what success looks like.